Anmitchell/Grade-Book-API/README.md

 ## Acknowledgements
 Give credit here.
-- Many thanks to general assembly staff for input and guidance.
+- Many thanks to general assembly instructors for input and guidance.